MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOOrgAssetsLibrary.md

 ## DESCRIPTION

 The Add-SPOOrgAssetsLibrary cmdlet designates a library to be a central location for organization assets across the tenant.
 Once this cmdlet is run, assets stored within this library are available to sites across the tenant.
-The name publicly displayed for the library will be the name of the library on the SharePoint site.
+The name publicly displayed for the library will be the Organization's name.
 Note that it may take from a couple of hours to a day for changes to be reflected.

 ## EXAMPLES

 ### Example 1

 This example adds https://contoso.sharepoint.com/sites/branding/Assets as a designated library for organization assets.
-Assets is the name of the SharePoint library added and will be the name publicly displayed for the library.
+Assets is the name of the SharePoint library added.
 The thumbnail publicly displayed for the library is contosologo.jpg, from that same library.

 ```powershell
 Add-SPOOrgAssetsLibrary -LibraryURL https://contoso.sharepoint.com/sites/branding/Assets -ThumbnailURL https://contoso.sharepoint.com/sites/branding/Assets/contosologo.jpg